Key Takeaways: Why My Telehealth Therapy Is Struggling to Get Clients

 This diagnostic breakdown lays the foundation.
 In a follow-up article, we will explore actionable solutions to overcome these telehealth therapy growth issues and start filling your calendar with ideal clients.

-Why is my telehealth therapy not growing?
+Why is my telehealth therapy struggling to get clients?

-What causes low therapy booking rates?
+What causes low booking rates in telehealth therapy?